 However, Russian internet connections are not as developed in smaller towns and sometimes even on the outskirts of large cities.
 Subsequently, you may be subject to pay higher prices for lower speeds.

-The majority of apartments in Moscow and St Petersburg have a Russian broadband connection already installed, or offer something similar.
-If there is no internet socket, you will need to apply to be connected to an internet connection in Russia.
+The majority of apartments in Moscow and St Petersburg have a Russian broadband connection already installed or offer something similar.
+If there is no internet socket, you must apply for one.

 All Russian internet providers offer online applications and it typically takes around two weeks to set the connection up.